-Change the system font on your Samsung device
+Change the System Font on Your Samsung Device

-Once you’ve installed GOLauncher, go to your home screen and open the Menu.
+To change your system font with a custom launcher, you must first download and install a custom launcher such as GO Launcher or ADW Launcher 2.
+These launchers will change the entire look of your device.
+Prepare to sort your home screen app and widgets.
+For this example, we’ll be using GO Launcher.
+Once you’ve installed GO Launcher, go to your home screen, and open the Menu.
 Tap Preferences > General > Font > Font > Scan Font to find all of the font packages on your device.
 This may take a moment, depending on how many font packs you have on your device.
-(If you don’t have any fonts on your device, pick up the free font pack GO Launcher Fonts to get you started.)
+If you don’t have any fonts on your device, pick up the free font pack at GO Launcher Fonts to get started.

 Your system font should change immediately.
 You will only see the change in many areas.
 As has been noted some fonts may be limited and better than no font.
 If you have rooted your device, more options may be available.